Victorians

 A popular pastime

-Toy theatres (originally called ‘Juvenile Drama’) were very popular in the 19th century and became collectors’ items for adults and children alike.
-After buying and making the theatre, printed sheets could be bought to create and stage performances of hundreds of popular productions, from Victorian melodramas to pantomimes and historical romances.
+Toy theatres (originally called ‘Juvenile Drama’) were very popular in the 19th century and became collectors’ items for adults and children.
+After buying and making the theatre, people could buy printed sheets to create and stage performances of hundreds of popular productions, from Victorian melodramas to pantomimes and historical romances.

 Miss E Pollock of Boxton puts the finishing touches to a model of a stage showing a production of Sleeping Beauty in 1941.